 - Investment Minimums (5 points): While $10,000 for a single investment may not be that much for the old guard of real estate, it can be a monumental amount of money for first-time investors.
 Making investing available for everyone means low minimums so those just getting started can invest without having to put all of their financial future into one single deal.

-- Investor Resources: We rated each platform based on how easy they make it for investors to access information about deals in the marketplace, as well as manage investments they’ve made through the platform.
+- Investor Resources (10 points): We rated each platform based on how easy they make it for investors to access information about deals in the marketplace, as well as manage investments they’ve made through the platform.
 The best platforms have high-quality deal pages that make it easy to find relevant information quickly, and investor dashboards that save investors and sponsors time and effort to communicate during the duration of a real estate project investment.